 NFC tags scanning is supported on many NFC-capable Android & iOS devices.

-With Android devices, you can have the app also read the Unique IDs of the NFC tags.
+With Android devices or iOS 13 (and beyond) devices, you can have the app also read the Unique IDs of the NFC tags.

 NFC Tags programming

-On NFC-capable Android devices, blank or unlocked NFC tags can be programmed with data.
+On NFC-capable Android or iOS devices, blank or unlocked NFC tags can be programmed with data.

 With the use of the Data Capture feature, you can create custom fields that enable you to collect details about assets, inventories, processes, etc.